Vehicle Suitability for Gibb River Road

 Hi John and Jen,

 The western end of the Gibb River Road is in much better shape than the eastern half.
-My guess is that you will have no problems whatsoever.
+You should have no problems whatsoever.

 Also, all these roads improve every year, and if your friends were here a few years ago they would have found a very different track to what you will see.